DevBigEazi/TicketCity/README.md

 Revenue from ticket sales is held in escrow until the event concludes successfully.
 The current release logic includes:

 - Event must have ended
-- If attendance rate is below minimum threshold (70% as defined in LibConstants.MINIMUM_ATTENDANCE_RATE), there's a waiting period (flagging period)
+- If attendance rate is below minimum threshold (60% as defined in LibConstants.MINIMUM_ATTENDANCE_RATE), there's a waiting period (flagging period)
 - Flagging threshold must not be exceeded
 - Revenue must not have been already released
 - Event must not be confirmed as a scam

+Service fees are applied as follows:

+- For paid events: 5% of total revenue
+- For free events with attendance above threshold: Base fee with multiplier based on attendance

 The system provides several revenue-related functions: